Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 While immunosuppressants can be useful in treating a wide range of Behçet's disease symptoms, they can also cause some potentially significant side effects.

-For this reason, a patient will require careful counselling about potential side effects and monitoring through blood tests.
-This is an aspect that is often co-ordinated by a specialist nurse.
+For this reason, you'll be given careful advice about potential side effects and monitoring through blood tests.
+This is often co-ordinated by a specialist nurse.

 General side effects of these medications can include: